How England can solve Spain problem to seize Women’s Euro 2025 glory

 “It was all about the other stuff that had gone on.
 As a professional, that was disappointing to see.
 I have a lot of friends in that team and I think they probably deserved a little bit more than what they got.”

-The Spanish players have meanwhile marvelled at what England’s Euro 2022 win meant for the country.
+Meanwhile, the Spanish players have marvelled at what England’s Euro 2022 win meant for the country.
 That significance has now gone to greater levels with this tournament's stand against the racist abuse that Jess Carter suffered.

 The key with Spain’s entire ideology is that they play the game on their terms, taking the ball and playing high up the pitch.
 Their strongest area is in midfield, and especially the more advanced part of it.
 That is exactly where England have had the most problems, since every opposition side has realised an obvious blueprint is to press Walsh.